senaerdem/senaerdem/README.md

 # 💫 About Me:
-🔭 I’m currently working on Java - Spring Boot
+🔭 I’m currently working on .NET

 # 💻 Tech Stack: